How to Transfer Car Insurance to a New Car: Step-by-Step Guide

 Why do we need ZIP code?

-How to Transfer Car Insurance to a New Car in 5 Steps
+How to Transfer Car Insurance to a New Car in Five Steps

 Transferring insurance to a new car is simple.
-Call your insurer or update your policy online, providing details like the VIN, make, model, and year.
+Call your insurer or update your policy online, providing details like the VIN, make, model and year.
 Since premiums depend on your vehicle's value and type, you'll need a new quote.
-Take this opportunity to reevaluate your coverage options — if your new car is more valuable, consider increasing your limits to avoid out-of-pocket repair costs.
+Use this opportunity to reevaluate your coverage options.
+If your new car is more valuable, consider increasing your limits to avoid out-of-pocket repair costs.

 1. 1